Ian Cheng: Work

 Cheng popularized the use of simulation as a medium available to artistic practice, capable of composing together both man-made and algorithmically generated content that together produce emergent behavior over an infinite duration.
 Cheng's work highlights the capacity of simulation to express the unpredictable dynamic between order and chaos in a complex system.
 Cheng coined the term “live simulation” as a subset of simulation that is presented in public in real-time without regard for an optimal outcome or pre-defined fitness criteria.
 Since 2013, Cheng has produced a series of simulations exploring an AI-based agent's capacity to deal with an ever-changing environment.

 From 2015 to 2017, Cheng developed Emissaries, a trilogy of episodic live simulations that “explore the history of cognitive evolution, past and future.”
 Unlike previous simulations, Emissaries introduced a narrative agent, the emissary, whose motivation to enact a story was set into conflict with the open-ended chaos of the simulation.
 Cheng describes the archetype of the emissary as one who "is caught between unravelling old realities and emerging weird one," an embodied way to explore the relationship between meaning and meaninglessness.
 Cheng drew inspiration from the narrative nature of consciousness described by Julian Jaynes in The Origin of Consciousness in the Breakdown of the Bicameral Mind.

 At Serpentine Galleries in 2018, Cheng premiered BOB (Bag of Beliefs), an AI-based creature whose personality, body, and life script evolve across exhibitions in what Cheng calls “art with a nervous system.”

 BOB premiered in the United States in 2019 at Gladstone Gallery.
 BOB features a unique model of AI that combines an inductive engine for the learning of rule-based beliefs from sensory experiences with a motivational framework composed of mini-personalities called "demons".
 Each demon competes for control of BOB's body in a "congress of demons", and each utilizes the inductive engine to identify affordances in the environment relevant to its motivations.
 Viewers were invited to send their own stream of stimulating offerings to BOB through BOB Shrine, a mobile app.
 Viewers could attach a "parental caption" to each offering, thereby forcing a correction to BOB's beliefs.

 At LUMA Arles in April 2021, Cheng premiered Life After BOB: The Chalice Study, the first episode in a planned anime series built in the Unity game engine and presented in real-time.
-Life After BOB envisions a future where the internet merges with the nervous system and AI co-inhabit human consciousness.
+Life After BOB envisions a future in which life can be AI-optimised, explored through the story of a neural engineer who implants an AI system in his ten year old daughter's brain to guide her through life.
+This results in a dilemma in which the child's life is lived without her real participation and in which she is alienated from her AI alter ego.
 Life After BOB toured from 2022 to 2024, showing at LUMA Westbau, The Shed, Leeum Museum, Light Art Space, Pillar Corrias, HEK Basel and MMCA.